 When the House of Delegates isn’t in session, Mike is an Attorney at Law at Randall, Page & Bruch P.C. focusing on traffic, criminal, and family law matters with a specialization in DUI defense and speeding cases.

 Mike first came to the Peninsula as a 17-year old college freshman at Christopher Newport University.
 He loved the city so much he knew wanted to raise his family here.
 After law school at the Catholic University, he returned to the area to do just that.
-The proud father of three sons, he now lives in Newport News and works to make the Peninsula a better place.
+The proud father of three sons, he now lives in Williamsburg and works to make the Peninsula a better place.

 Mike ran for Delegate for the same reason he became a prosecutor — to keep our community safe.
 He’s not just committed to that goal; he has shown both in the courtroom and in the statehouse that he’s able to make it happen.